The Art of Resonance

 We begin the exercises with the two foundational positions of music making, standing and sitting.

-There are also all other forms of human movement represented in the exercises, like lying, kneeling, going.
+There are also all other forms of human movement represented in the exercises, like lying, kneeling, walking.
 Once you have started this training process, it is possible to learn to move your body in a musical way for every situation or activity, even when brushing your teeth, cutting bread or drinking tea.

 One astonishing new thing in Resonance Training is that it is possible to make musical movement without explicitly making music.